Your No.1 Choice For Parish Notice Boards in Bethnal Green

 About Bethnal Green

-Bethnal Green is an area in the East End of London 3 miles (4.8 km) northeast of Charing Cross.
-Part of the Place holds conservation area status, chiefly due to protected small, public greens and listed buildings.
-The area emerged from the little settlement which developed with hint to the Green, much of which survives today as Bethnal Green Gardens, beside Cambridge Heath Road.
-By the 16th century the term applied to a wider rural area, the Hamlet of Bethnal Green, which gone became a Parish, then a Metropolitan Borough previously merging taking into account neighbouring areas to become the north-western allocation of the extra London Borough of Tower Hamlets.
+Bethnal Green is an Place in the East stop of London, England, 3 miles (4.8 km) northeast of Charing Cross.
+The area emerged from the little settlement which developed in tally to the Green, much of which survives today as Bethnal Green Gardens, beside Cambridge Heath Road.
+By the 16th century the term applied to a wider rural area, the Hamlet of Bethnal Green, which next became a Parish, then a Metropolitan Borough previously merging considering neighbouring areas to become the north-western portion of the extra London Borough of Tower Hamlets.